 Session One

 The introductory session will familiarize you with the Zoom meeting platform so that you will be able to fully engage in every live, interactive session, as well as your private live sessions.
-We will discuss expectations, participation, projects, and the OM System Mentorship Program website and how to access session materials.
-We will also review how to use your camera during each session.
-Finally, we will create a list of each participants personal goals and desired results from the program.
+We will discuss expectations, participation, guidelines, and the OM System Mentorship Program website and how to access session materials.
+We will discuss the softwares we will use.
+Finally, we will cover a variety of terms, definitions, and concepts.

 Session Two